freelawproject/judge-pics/README.md

     Pictures are given the name of the judge they are of in the form:

-        $last-$first-$dob.$extension
+        $last-$first-$dob.jpeg

     So, for example Sonia Sotomayor, born June 25, 1954, would be:

         sotomayor-sonia-1954-06-25.jpeg

+    Note that the date is in ISO-8601 format, the name is lowercase, and the extension is jpeg, not jpg.

 1. Regenerate the converted versions by running `convert_images.py` (note that this requires `imagemagick`).

-1. Edit `judges.json` to include the relevant fields for your new file.
+1. Edit `judges.json` to include the relevant fields for your new file such as the source and the license.

 That's it!